KmSYS/edismax-solr-spring/README.md

 * The default `mm` value is 100% if `q.op` is "AND" and the query does not contain any explicit operators other than "AND".

 `boost`::
-A multivalued list of strings parsed as <<function-queries.adoc#available-functions,functions>> whose results will be multiplied into the score from the main query for all matching documents.
+A multivalued list of strings parsed as function-queries whose results will be multiplied into the score from the main query for all matching documents.
 This parameter is shorthand for wrapping the query produced by eDisMax